- TypeScript and JSX

 *.test.{js|jsx|ts|tsx}*_test.{js|jsx|ts|tsx}*.spec.{js|jsx|ts|tsx}*_spec.{js|jsx|ts|tsx}

 bun test.
-Any test file with a path that matches one of the filters will run.
-Commonly, these filters will be file or directory names; glob patterns are not yet supported.
+Any test file with a path that matches one of the filters runs.
+Filters are commonly file or directory names; glob patterns are not yet supported.

 terminal